Radialbog9/MinecraftManhunt/README.md

 ---

-A unique take on Dream's manhunt game with many features.
+A unique take on Dream's manhunt game with many features, built from scratch.
-None of his original source code has been used.

 All credit for the idea goes to Dream.
 His Manhunt videos are awesome, and you should [check him out](https://www.youtube.com/Dream).